randomuserhi/Deep-Engine/DeepEngineDocs/ECS/01 - Design Notes.md

 - Archetype tree
 	- Stores entities of a specific type combination and creates a tree (in real time) of how to traverse between archetypes when components are inserted or removed
 	- Chunking -> archetype stores chunks of data (Refer to Unity ECS)
-		- Chunks is provides more efficient memory allocation
+		- Chunks provide more efficient memory allocation

 - Entity references
 	- https://stackoverflow.com/questions/19385853/understanding-cache-friendly-data-oriented-objects-and-handles